VM Motori: History

-VM Motori was founded by two entrepreneurs, Claudio Vancini and Ugo Martelli (hence the "VM") in 1947.
+VM Motori was founded in 1947 by two entrepreneurs, Claudio Vancini and Ugo Martelli (hence the initials "VM") in 1947.

-VM merged with Stabilimenti Meccanici Triestini in Trieste in 1971, then Finmeccanica took a majority stake in the combined company.
+In 1971, VM merged with Stabilimenti Meccanici Triestini, a Trieste-based industrial joint venture that included Finmeccanica (now Leonardo), who took a majority stake in the combined company.
 The company was referred to as "Finmeccanica VM" for many years.

-In 1989, Finmeccanica restructured, selling its stake in VM Motori to company managers and Midland Montague in a leveraged buyout, leaving the company with its single Cento plant.
+As part of Finmeccanica's restructuring in 1989, its stake in VM Motori was sold to company management, backed by Midland Montagu, in a leveraged buyout.
+This left VM with only its Cento plant.

-Detroit Diesel Corporation (DDC) bought VM Motori in 1995.
-In 2000, DDC was purchased by DaimlerChrysler AG.
+Detroit Diesel bought VM Motori in 1995.
+In 2000, Detroit was purchased by DaimlerChrysler.

-In 2003, Penske Corporation purchased a 51% stake in VM Motori; in 2007, Penske bought the remaining 49% from Detroit Diesel Corporation and subsequently sold 50% of it to General Motors.
+In 2003, Penske Corporation purchased a 51% stake in VM Motori; in 2007, Penske bought the remaining 49% from Detroit Diesel and subsequently sold 50% of it to General Motors.

-In September 2008, GAZ Group announced plans to purchase a 50% stake from Penske Corp, but ultimately cancelled them in February 2009.
+In September 2008, GAZ Group announced plans to purchase a 50% stake from Penske, but ultimately cancelled them in February 2009.

-On 11 February 2011, Fiat Powertrain Technologies and Penske Corporation had reached an agreement under which Fiat Powertrain would purchase Penske Corporation's fifty-percent stake in VM Motori S.p.A.
+On 11 February 2011, Fiat Powertrain Technologies and Penske reached an agreement under which FPT would purchase Penske's 50% stake in VM Motori.

-Fiat Group Automobiles acquired the remaining 50% stake of VM Motori S.p.A. owned by General Motors, on 28 October 2013.
+Fiat Group Automobiles (now Stellantis) acquired GM's remaining 50% stake of VM Motori on 28 October 2013.

+In more recent years, VM Motori had shifted its focus to industrial and marine applications (its original fields of business), having stopped automobile engine development in 2022.
+This, combined with Stellantis' continued effort to focus on EVs, culminated on September 9, 2025, in Stellantis selling VM to Gamma Holdings, a company run by a group of Italian investors that control Marval Group, an Italian powertrain component manufacturer.
+The sale was completed on December 19.